 The term ‘tricky words’ is used for some common high-frequency words that a beginner reader may encounter.
 For example words like ‘the’ or ‘said’.
 These words have complex spellings (graphemes) that the child may not yet have learned.
 Because these words are so common, there is need in the early stages of reading to provide children […]

 Fluent readers may find it difficult to understand why beginner readers find some words difficult to decode.
-Take the word ‘was’: It is a ‘tricky word’.
-What is so tricky about it?
+These are often called ‘tricky words’ – but what’s so tricky about them?

 Wouldn’t it be great if we could teach those high-frequency words strictly within the phonic progression of our programme?